Let’s go for a walk together around Hvar, shall we? Discover this beautiful and historic town and island in Dalmatia, Croatia.

-The emerald colors of hundred-year-old pine trees merged with white rocks of Hvar, one of the most beautiful islands in the Adriatic Sea, combine perfectly with shining blue reflections of the sea.
-Sights of Hvar, filled with the colours and fragrances of rosemary, lavender, grapevine trees, olive trees, agaves, pines and palm trees – are the reason why visitors of this Croatian tourist pearl come, again and again, for joyous and energetic Hvar summer holidays, as well as for relaxing during winter holidays, while “bathing” in warm sun rays.
+The emerald colors of hundred-year-old pine trees merge with the white rocks of Hvar, one of the most beautiful islands in the Adriatic Sea, combining perfectly with the shining blue reflections of the sea.
+Sights of Hvar, filled with the colors and fragrances of rosemary, lavender, grapevine trees, olive trees, agaves, pines, and palm trees – are the reason why visitors of this Croatian tourist pearl come, again and again, for joyous and energetic Hvar summer holidays, as well as for relaxing during winter holidays, while “bathing” in warm sun rays.

 “Djardin” (“The Garden” – the word “djardin” is derived from the Italian word “giardino”)

 “Pjaca” (“The Square” – the word “pjaca” is derived from the Italian word “piazza”), officially known as “St. Stephen’s Square”

 “Katedrala sv.
 Stjepana” (“The Cathedral of St. Stephen” in Croatian)

 “Hvarsko povijesno kazalište” (“The Historic Theatre of Hvar” in Croatian), located in the Arsenal building

 In the photo is a miniature version of the town of Hvar (“Sosa” art gallery).